aws-samples/arc325-multiple-accounts-workshop/docs/create-orgs.md

 > Save the value of Id (e.g. ou-abcd-7rqbdtza) returned by the above command in ResourcesList.txt file.

-## Create required AWS accounts
+## Create required AWS account

-> Each AWS account that you create requires an unique email address.
+> The AWS account that you create requires an unique email address.
 For ease of use, most mail servers ignores the characters after a plus sign `+`.
-You shall add strings like `+lzsec` to your existing email address to get unique email address, still the mails will get delivered to the same mailbox as the original email.
+You shall add strings like `+workshop` to your existing email address to get unique email address, still the mails will get delivered to the same mailbox as the original email.
 >
 > E.g. If your email address is `noreply@example.com`, you shall use `noreply+lzsec@example.com` while creating the account and it will deliver the emails to `noreply@example.com` mailbox.
 >